-- Mood-stabilizing antipsychotics commonly prescribed for bipolar disorder include olanzapine (Zyprexa), risperidone (Risperdal), quetiapine (Seroquel), aripiprazole (Abilify), ziprasidone (Geodon), lurasidone (Latuda) and asenapine (Saphris).
-It appears that aripiprazole, lurasidone and ziprasidone are more weight neutral than the others, but that can vary from person to person.
+- Antipsychotics prescribed for bipolar disorder include olanzapine (Zyprexa), risperidone (Risperdal), quetiapine (Seroquel), aripiprazole (Abilify), ziprasidone (Geodon), lurasidone (Latuda), cariprazine (Vraylar) and asenapine (Saphris).
+It appears that aripiprazole, ziprasidone, lurasidone and cariprazine are more weight neutral than the others, but that can vary from person to person.

-If weight gain is an issue, ask your psychiatric care provider for advice on strategies to manage it.
+If weight gain is an issue, ask your psychiatric care professional for advice on strategies to manage it.
 Healthy eating, keeping physically active and getting psychological counseling (psychotherapy) can all help.

 - Post RM.
-Bipolar disorder in adults: Maintenance treatment. http//www.uptodate.com/home.
-Accessed Jan.
-17, 2015.
+Bipolar disorder in adults: Choosing maintenance treatment. https://www.uptodate.com/contents/search.
+Accessed Dec.
+11, 2017.

 - Dent R, et al. Changes in body weight and psychotropic drugs: A systematic synthesis of the literature.
 PLOS One.
 2012;7:e36889. http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0036889.
 Accessed Dec.
 11, 2017.

-- Veldic M (expert opinion).
+- Krieger CA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-Feb.
-12, 2015.
+Dec.
+22, 2017.